InvirganceDocumentation/convirgance-docs/docs/database-operations.md

 Some common implementations include:

 - `QueryOperation` - Wraps a `Query` object to run the query as a transaction
-- `BatchOperation` - Performas JDBC batch updates for bulk inserts and updates
+- `BatchOperation` - Performs JDBC batch updates for bulk inserts and updates
 - `TransactionOperation` - Allows bundling of numerous other operations into a single transaction

 ### Query Transactions